-An employee must provide the CEO with notice of the taking of leave under this clause as soon as practicable (which may be a time after the leave has started), and must advise of the period, or expected period of the leave.
+- (a) An employee must provide the CEO with notice of the taking of compassionate leave as soon as practicable (which may be a time after the leave has started), and must advise of the period, or expected period, of the leave. - (b) Subject to clause 66.6(c), the CEO may require an employee to produce documentary evidence of the need for compassionate leave. - (c) In relation to leave under clause 66.3 (miscarriage), the employee must produce a medical certificate from a medical practitioner stating that the employee's pregnancy or their partner's pregnancy has ended.

-59.6 Documentation Requirements

-The CEO may require an employee to produce documentary evidence of the need for compassionate leave.